 Before Lawrence existed, these rolling plains were home to Native Americans for thousands of years.
 The most prominent indigenous nations were the Kanza, Osage, Wichita, Kiowa, Kiowa-Apache, Comanche, Pawnee, Cheyenne, and Arapaho.

 But, as the new America began to push West in the 1820s, traders and explorers started to travel the western trails of what would become known as the Oregon and Santa Fe Trails.
-These paths had long been used by the Indians between camping and hunting sites.
+The Indians had long used these paths between camping and hunting sites.
 Explorers, trappers, traders, soldiers, and settlers began to follow the Indian paths to the West with earnestness.
 The settlement of Lawrence, which would not be formed for another 30 years, was located between the Oregon and Santa Fe Trails.

 Kansas Territory was opened to settlement on May 30, 1854, by the Kansas-Nebraska Act.
 According to the concept of “popular sovereignty,” settlers could decide whether to admit their territory as a slave or a free state.
 Soon, New England abolitionists began organizing emigrant aid societies to encourage like-minded citizens to settle in the new territory.
-On August 1, 1854, Twenty-nine northern emigrants, mostly from Massachusetts and Vermont, were the first to arrive in Lawrence, Kansas, named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.
-A second party of 200 men, women, and children arrived in September.
+On August 1, 1854, Twenty-nine northern emigrants, mainly from Massachusetts and Vermont, were the first to arrive in Lawrence, Kansas, named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.
+In September, a second party of 200 men, women, and children arrived.
 Lawrence is one of the few cities in Kansas founded purely for political reasons.